krishnabojha/FlutterVoiceLogin/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## About project

+This project is a client side part of voice recognition project where this flutter app uses Spring boot to store user info and Flask to predict the user voice.

+## Steps to Run this Application

+step 1: pull Speaker_recognition_Spring_boot_API

+Step 2: pull Speaker_recognition_Flask_API

+Step 3: Run above two backend side code

+step 4: pull this code and Run this aswell

+step 5: Completed (make sure the mobile application sould be connected in same network)